tinosulzer/travis-ci-latex-pdf/README.md

     :target: https://travis-ci.com/username/reponame
     :alt: Build Status
 ```
-* Probably you want to edit settings on Travis to not build both on pull request and branch updates, and cancel running jobs if new ones are pushed.
+* You may want to edit settings on Travis to not build both on pull request and branch updates, and cancel running jobs if new ones are pushed.

 ## <a name="troubleshooting">Troubleshooting</a>